Mariphy/Mixed-Messages-Portfolio-Project/README.md

 # This is my portfolio project for Codecademy course Software Engineering Foundations
 ## Description
-When you run the program it returnes randomized motivational quotes.
+When you run the program it returns randomized motivational quotes.